RomildoFH/RomildoFH/README.md

 :earth_americas: I'm from Brazil

-I'm civil engineer :construction: and after some time of thinking and visiting some dreams of the past, I discovered myself and decide to stop to construct buildings :department_store: and begin to  construct software and web applicaticons :computer: :iphone:.
+I'm civil engineer :construction: and after some time of thinking and visiting some dreams of the past, I rediscovered myself and decide to stop to construct buildings :department_store: and begin to  construct software and web applications :computer: :iphone:.

 To get in touch with me, please use one of the options below